aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/using-truetype-fonts/_index.md

 ﻿---
-title: Using TrueType Fonts – Aspose.Words for Java
+title: Using TrueType Fonts in Java
 articleTitle: Using TrueType Fonts
 linktitle: Using TrueType Fonts
 description: "Learn how to find the right font or its suitable replacement, if the required font cannot be found, for correct rendering using  Aspose.Words for Java."